All Episodes

 They do have that out there.

-The problem with it is is that they're terrified, I think, of using that lever because they fear that the public's not going to like them.
+The problem with it is that they're terrified, I think, of using that lever because they fear that the public's not going to like them.

-Oh my goodness, we're shutting down this operation, that operation, because you Republicans won't, you know, raise the debt ceiling.
+Oh, my goodness, we're shutting down this operation, that operation, because you Republicans won't, you know, raise the debt ceiling.

 But I think they've got to stop worrying about who's going to look good and who's going to look bad.